Roth IRA Retirement Calculator

 (The stock market has historically returned between six and seven percent annually after inflation; you could use a smaller number if you want to be conservative.)

-(See the rules page for eligibility, limits, and penalties.)
+(See the Roth IRA Rules page for eligibility, limits, and penalties.)

 The main thing to notice is that your total withdrawals are likely to be far higher than your total contributions: